-We have already mentioned that the Seder Rav Amram Gaon served as the standard prayer book for most Jewish communities dispersed throughout the world, inasmuch as it was based on the Talmud and Tradition.
-But in certain communities there were local Minhagim (customs), including certain piyyutim, which in time became standard for those communities.
+The Seder Rav Amram Gaon served as the standard prayer book for most Jewish communities dispersed throughout the world, inasmuch as it was based on the Talmud and Tradition.
+In certain communities, there were local Minhagim (customs), including certain piyyutim, which in time became standard for those communities.
 The main Nuschaoth were those of Sfard and Ashkenaz, as well as of the Italian Jews.
 The first printed prayer book was that of Minhag Romi (Roman, or Italian, Jews).
 It was printed in Soncino (Italy) in 1486.
 The first Nusach Ashkenaz prayer book was printed in Prague in 1513 (part 2 in 1516), and the first Nusach Sfard was printed in Venice in 1524.
 In due course many other prayer books were printed according to the customs of Polish, Rumanian, Balkan, and other countries where the Nusach differed.
-When the saintly Rabbi Yitzchak Luria arranged the prayer book according to the Kabbalah, many communities adopted it, and a new series of Nusach Ari prayer books were printed.
+When Rabbi Yitzchak Luria arranged the prayer book according to the Kabbalah, many communities adopted it, and a new series of Nusach Ari prayer books were printed.
 Printers were not always careful in the printing, and errors were not uncommon.
-Finally, the great Rabbi Schneur Zalman of Liadi, who was both a great Talmudist and Kabbalist sifted some 60 different prayer books and arranged the Nusach in accordance with the original Nusach Ari which became known as Nusach Chabad.
+Finally, Rabbi Schneur Zalman of Liadi, who was both a great Talmudist and Kabbalist sifted some 60 different prayer books and arranged the Nusach in accordance with the original Nusach Ari which became known as Nusach Chabad.

 But whatever traditional Nusach one follows, it is sacred and acceptable to G‑d.
 The important thing is to pray with devotion, with love, reverence, and mercy.

 Whatever Nusach is yours, you will find the structure of the prayers basically the same.
-The Morning prayers begin with the Morning Blessings, continue with Pesukei d’Zimra (Psalms and sections from the Torah, introduced by a benediction and concluded by a benediction), followed by the Shema (which is also introduced and concluded by a benediction), and then comes the main prayer, the Shemone Esrei (“Eighteen”—actually, nineteen benedictions), known also as the Amidah (“standing,” because it must be recited in a standing position).
+The Morning prayers begin with the Morning Blessings, continue with Pesukei d’Zimra (Psalms and sections from the Torah, introduced by a benediction and concluded by a benediction), followed by the Shema (which is also introduced and concluded by a benediction).
+Next comes the main prayer, the Shemone Esrei (“Eighteen”—actually, nineteen benedictions), known also as the Amidah (“standing,” because it must be recited in a standing position).
 Then follow a series of other prayers, concluding with Aleinu.